Laws and rules

 Proposed rule updates

-BHA does not have any proposed rule drafts available at this time.
-Rule drafts expected to post soon include:
+BHA does not have any rule drafts available for review and feedback at this time.
+Check back soon for updates!

-- ASAM 4th Edition Aligned standards (updates levels of care and licensing requirements, Chapters 1 through 14) - expected by mid-July
+- ASAM 4th Edition Aligned standards (updates levels of care and licensing requirements, Chapters 1 through 14) - more information about the rule draft release is coming soon.

 Proposed rule feedback meetings